 ACEBB is performing as one of the top research groups in the University of Adelaide.
-A unique strength of ACEBB is the relationship between the SA Museum, State Herbarium and Bioknowledge, South Australian DEH and the University of Adelaide.
+A unique strength of ACEBB is the relationship between the SA Museum, State Herbarium and Bioknowledge, South Australian DEWNR and the University of Adelaide.
 These excellent facilities are seen as the best practice model in Australia.

 The Centre's research strengths and themes include:

 - Gene flow and population history

 ACEBB is actively expanding its expertise and coverage into a significant new area of science, biodiversity science.
 Specifically this expertise includes: